sogladev/bomberman-godot/readme.md

 https://github.com/ForkandBeard/Alferd-Spritesheet-Unpacker

 ## Roadmap
 - list other players on side
-    create UI node
 ------------------------------
 - turn on/off flicker timer (player)
-- turn off collision with fire (mask) when invincible
-- place bombs using signals to game manager to fix hack with bomb sounds
+- place bombs using signals to game manager
 - create graveyard spawns that are named make graveyard fixed
-- use area mask on sound effects
 - show names above players
 - character model picker
-- do not fizzle fire on ignite powerup
+- do not fizzle fire on ignite powerup, let fire continue on top of fire
 ------------------------------
 - track score